CORDEX-WRF-community/fps-urb-rcc/urbanModule/README.md

        parameters%CSOIL  = 3.E6
     ENDIF
 ```
-There is still room for improvement, since additional variables can be also incorporated.

 Finally, in order ot make use of `FCR`, the following modification has been introduced into the subroutine `SOILWATER` (from `phys/noahmp/src/module_sf_noahmplsm.F`):
 ```Fortran